USD/CAD analysis: Bounces off support

 USD/CAD

-The US Dollar declined by 71 pips or 0.56% against the Canadian Dollar on Monday.
-The currency pair breached the weekly pivot point at 1.2650 during Monday's trading session.
+During Friday's trading session, the US Dollar fell by 67 pips or 0.53% against the Canadian Dollar.
+The decline was stopped by the 200– hour simple moving average on Friday.

-The exchange rate bounced off the weekly PP during the Asian session on Tuesday.
-Most likely, bullish traders could pressure the USD/CAD pair higher during the following trading session.
+If the 200– hour SMA at 1.2628 holds, bullish traders are likely to pressure the USD/CAD exchange rate higher towards the weekly resistance level at 1.2735 during the following trading session.

-However, the upper line of a descending channel pattern might provide resistance for the currency exchange rate in the shorter term.
+However, if the currency exchange rate breaks the support line at 1.2628, a decline towards the weekly S1 at 1.2572 could be expected today.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.